-The benefit is equal to 1 monthly wage for each year of employment; a reduced benefit is paid for less than a year of employment.
+Unemployment benefit: The benefit is one monthly wage for each year of employment; a reduced benefit is paid for less than a year of employment.
 (The insured may make authorized partial withdrawals from the individual account to meet specified contingencies.)